thu-coai/HINT/README.md

 ### Citation

-Please kindly cite our paper if [this paper](https://arxiv.org/abs/2009.07602) and the [code](https://github.com/thu-coai/UNION) are helpful.
+Please kindly cite our paper if this paper and the code are helpful.

 ```
-To appear
+@misc{guan2021long,
+      title={Long Text Generation by Modeling Sentence-Level and Discourse-Level Coherence},
+      author={Jian Guan and Xiaoxi Mao and Changjie Fan and Zitao Liu and Wenbiao Ding and Minlie Huang},
+      year={2021},
+      eprint={2105.08963},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
+}
 ```